dtccx/AIChatRobot/README.md

 	a.
 Create a new bot using the Amazon Lex service.
 Read up the documentation on all things Lex, for more information: https://docs.aws.amazon.com/lex/latest/dg/getting-started.html
 	b.
 Create a Lambda function (LF1) and use it as a code hook for Lex, which essentially entails the invocation of your Lambda before Lex responds to any of your requests -- this gives you the chance to manipulate and validate parameters as well as format the bot’s responses.
 More documentation on Lambda code hooks at the following link: https://docs.aws.amazon.com/lex/latest/dg/using-lambda.html
 	c.
 Bot Requirements:
-		&emspi.
+		&emsp;i.
 Implement at least the following three intents:
-		&emsp ●	GreetingIntent
+		&emsp; ●	GreetingIntent
-		&emsp ●	ThankYouIntent
+		&emsp; ●	ThankYouIntent
-		&emsp ●	DiningSuggestionsIntent
+		&emsp; ●	DiningSuggestionsIntent
-		&emspii.The implementation of an intent entails its setup in Amazon Lex as well as handling its response in the Lambda function code hook.
+		&emsp;ii.The implementation of an intent entails its setup in Amazon Lex as well as handling its response in the Lambda function code hook.
 		●	Example: for the GreetingIntent you need to
-		&emsp	1. create the intent in Lex,
+		&emsp;	1. create the intent in Lex,
-		&emsp	2. train and test the intent in the Lex console,
+		&emsp;	2. train and test the intent in the Lex console,
-		&emsp	3. implement the handler for the GreetingIntent in the Lambda code hook, such that when you receive a request for the GreetingIntent you compose a response such as “Hi there, how can I help?”
+		&emsp;	3. implement the handler for the GreetingIntent in the Lambda code hook, such that when you receive a request for the GreetingIntent you compose a response such as “Hi there, how can I help?”
-		iii.
+		&emsp;iii.
 For the DiningSuggestionsIntent, you need to collect at least the following pieces of information from the user, through conversation:
-		●	Location
+		&emsp;●	Location
-		●	Cuisine
+		&emsp;●	Cuisine
-		●	Dining Time
+		&emsp;●	Dining Time
-		●	Number of people
+		&emsp;●	Number of people
-		●	Phone number
+		&emsp;●	Phone number
 2. Build a suggestions module, that is decoupled from the Lex chatbot.
 	a.
 During the fulfillment step (https://docs.aws.amazon.com/lex/latest/dg/API_FulfillmentActivity.html) of the DiningSuggestionsIntent, push the information collected from the user (location, cuisine, etc.) to an SQS queue.
 More on SQS queues here: https://aws.amazon.com/sqs/
 	b.
 Create a new Lambda function (LF2) that acts as a queue worker.
 Whenever it is invoked it